scale-it/algo-builder/docs/guide/teal-debugger.md

 NOTE: You use the `TealDbg` method in an algob script, which can be run using `algob deploy`/`algob run` commands.

-### Using dry run for Debugging a TEAL Program in an algob script
+### Using dry run for debugging a TEAL program in an algob script

 Algob provides the functionality to do a test run of a TEAL smart contract.
 This option is useful to capture a transaction in an output file with associated state of the smart contract.
 This allows testing the TEAL logic in a dry run which allows to step by step follow the TEAL execution and inspect transaction approval or rejection.